gvwilson/thirdbit/fiction/iffy/index.md

 Iffy's amusement brushed against her like a gentle, sarcastic breeze.
 *you think that feels strange try tradin' places with me*

+<span id="2024-04-17-a"></span>

+Panic hadn't worked,
+so on the second day they tried emptiness.
+The patch Sergeant Vassilenko put on Sandrine's neck made everything fade away.
+Sight, sound, the feel of her uniform against her skin, her breathing and heartbeat—one by one they vanished until she was suspended in nothingness.
+It wasn't dark because darkness is a color.
+It wasn't warm or cold or anything in between because it was *nothing*.

+She tried recalling what the tiger had looked like and the first time she had kissed someone and a dozen other things.
+None of them brought Iffy out of hiding.
+She remembered someone telling her that sometimes you just had to be patient, though she couldn't remember who had said it when or why.

+She surprised herself by crying when the world came back.
+"It's all right, everyone does it," the Marine watching over her said.
+De wore a body younger and more heavily built than Sergeant Vassilenko's and smelled faintly of soap and curry.

+Sandrine sniffled and nodded.
+"How long was I under?"

+"Almsot an hour."
+De handed Sandrine a towel and a mug of tea and looked away as her tears started again.
+An hour?
+She thought it had been a day or even longer.
+An hour meant there would be another session and another after that, and even then it would only be lunchtime.

+"Anything to report?"
+the Marine asked,
+eyes fixed on the app in der hand.

+Sandrine shooked her head.
+"Sorry."
+She hadn't told anyone about her exchange with Iffy the night before.
+At first she told herself it was because she wasn't sure it had actually happened, but at some point during her isolation she admitted to herself that she had't because she was afraid.
+Would they still need her once they had what they wanted or would they de-imprint her?
+Or something worse?

+The Marine held out der hand.
+Sandrine belatedly slurped her tea and gave der back the the mug and towel.
+"Round two?" de asked.

+"Ready when you are," she lied, leaning back in her chair.

+She flinched slightly as de applied the patch to her neck.
+*At least there aren't any straps this time,* she thought as the world began to fade away.

+*'course there are you just can't see 'em*

+"Mmng?"
+Sandrine grunted,
+or tried to,
+as the thought appeared in her head.

+*my head*
+Iffy's possessive was immediate and fierce.
+*can't kick you out but that don't make it yours*

+*I know.*
+The light was gone,
+and the sensation of the padded armrests under her forearms.
+Sandrine took a deep breath and counted slowly.
+By eleven,
+she could no longer feel the stretch of her ribs—no, of Iffy's ribs.

+*For what it's worth, I'm sorry,* she thought.
+*It's just my mission.*

+*yeah i bet you been sorry lotsa times but still done stuff anyway* A second thought appeared almost on top of the first.
+*bein' sorry don't make it right*

+*It's my mission,*
+Sandrine repeated stubbornly.

+*uh uh I bet th' copy o' you that's on th' other side o' this is sayin' 'zactly th' same thing right now*

+Sandrine froze.
+*What?*

+*your name's kibbens right?
+well there's a corporal kibbens stuck in th' head o' my friend honesty back in halley right now workin' for one o' th' other governors an' i bet if de was here right now th' two o' you would be shootin' at each other.*

 </section>